-Citi Bank Tests Tokenization of Private Equity Funds on Avalanche
+Citibank Tests Tokenization of Private Equity Funds on Avalanche

 The firm tested a variety of use cases through Avalanche's subnet with a focus on private markets.

-Citi Bank used layer 1 Avalanche’s (AVAX) Spruce Subnet to explore the tokenization of private equity funds to re-architect capital markets.
+Citibank used layer-1 blockchain Avalanche’s (AVAX) Spruce Subnet to explore the tokenization of private equity funds to re-architect capital markets.

 Citi worked with traditional finance giants WisdomTree and Wellington Management to carry out its proof-of-concept trial that was issued on Avalanche’s Spruce, according to a press release.
 Spruce is an Evergreen subnet designed for large financial institutions looking to use public blockchain infrastructure.